-In July 2013, the Company sold certain assets related to Archeo's pay-per-click advertising services.
-As a result, the operating results related to these certain pay-per-click assets are shown as discontinued operations in the condensed consolidated statements of operations for all periods presented (see Note 14.
+In July 2013, the Company sold certain assets related to Archeo's pay-per-click advertising services and, in April 2015, the Company sold certain assets related to Archeo's domain operations, including the bulk of its domain name portfolio.
+The operating results related to these dispositions are shown as discontinued operations in the condensed consolidated statements of operations for all periods presented (see Note 14.
 Discontinued Operations).
+Unless otherwise indicated, information presented in the notes to the condensed consolidated financial statements relates only to the Company's continuing operations.